mrvictory1/virtualbind/README.md

 * Add support for all keyboard keys
 * Add error handling
 * Add automatic input device detection
-* Remove limitations of configuration files
+* Remove limitations of configuration files (done)
 ### v0.2: Daemons & Publishing
 * Create persistent privileged daemon that launches virtualbind and stops it when needed
 * Create persistent user daemon that connects to Waydroid